unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Installation, Configuration, and First Start

-Gateway Engine can be installed in several different ways.
+GWE can be installed in several different ways.
 Depending on the target environment, installing via a **build** is preferable to installing from source.
 Whichever method you use, it is important to note that if using a non-built version, the **__version__**'s from the Exosite Device API Client (`device-client`) and the `GatewayEngine` module will not be traceable to source code version in git at the time of the build.
 This can make debugging and root-cause analysis difficult if not impossible in field-deployed production systems.

 ## From a Release Package

-After downloading a release build of Gateway Engine from the [Gateway Engine Release Packages](/exositeready/gwe/release_packages) page, follow these simple steps to copy it to your gateway and configure for use with your Murano product:
+After downloading a release build of GWE from the [GWE Release Packages](/exositeready/gwe/release_packages) page, follow these simple steps to copy it to your gateway and configure for use with your Murano product:

-### Copy Gateway Engine to Gateway
+### Copy GWE to Gateway

-Using the `scp` command, remotely copy Gateway Engine to the `/opt` directory.
+Using the `scp` command, remotely copy GWE to the `/opt` directory.

 ```
 ssh <USER>@<GATEWAY_IP> "mkdir -p /opt"
 scp GatewayEngine.v1-0-6.tar.gz <USER>@<GATEWAY_IP>:/opt
 ```

-### Install Gateway Engine on Gateway
+### Install GWE on Gateway

-The command, below, can be used to remotely install Gateway Engine.
+The command, below, can be used to remotely install GWE.

 ```
 ssh <USER>@<GATEWAY_IP> "cd /opt